 Students are placed in language courses in accordance with language placement testing administered during freshman orientation, and at various times during the academic year if the student is registering later for a specific language.
 Students who do not take advantage of this option must comply with the department's enrollment guidelines.

 Validation of minimal language competence is required for co-op placement abroad in countries where English is not the national language.
 Study for two consecutive terms or through level 103 is the minimum requirement for the BA degree; however, most departments require additional language coursework.

 Students who have declared a bachelor of arts degree in any field are required to complete a foreign language at level 201 or take two consecutive courses if they place into or higher than the 201 level.
 If students have taken a language at their high school, and intend to pursue the same language at Drexel University, they are required to take a placement exam before enrolling in language classes.
 Students who have never studied the language of choice can enroll into 101.

 There are some majors at Drexel University that demand a higher level of proficiency in the language of choice.
-The two majors are International Area Studies in the College of Arts and Science and International Business in the LeBow College of Business.
+The two majors are Global Studies in the College of Arts and Science and International Business in the LeBow College of Business.

 It is strongly recommended that students review the language requirements of their major in the Course Catalog.
 Each major in the College of Arts and Sciences has individual requirements for language study.
 Please double check with your academic adviser that your language requirements are included in your Checklist of Major Plan of Study.

 Fluent understanding of a foreign language is a benefit to individuals in a wide variety of professional fields including anthropology, education, international business, law, politics and medicine.